nfkako/Customer-Behavior-Analysis/README.md

 ### Final Stage

 This stage of the project will integrate Market Basket Analysis within each customer group to analyze product associations and purchasing patterns specific to each ot them.
+Unitil then, stay tuned!

+### Attached Folders

 `Data`: This folder contains the link to the dataset as well as a cleaned copy of it.